dagger/dagger/docs/current/guides/573829-aws-lambda.md

   </TabItem>
   </Tabs>

-  This sequence of commands creates a new AWS Lambda function named `myFunction` and creates a publicly-accessible URL endpoint.
+  This sequence of commands creates a ZIP deployment archive, deploys it as a new AWS Lambda function named `myFunction`, and creates a publicly-accessible URL endpoint.
 The public URL endpoint is listed in the output of the last command.

 1. Browse to the public URL endpoint to test the AWS Lambda function.
 Confirm that it displays a JSON-encoded list of issues from the Dagger GitHub repository.